chirathlv/Churn-Prediction-App/README.md

 ### Data Sources <a name="subparagraph1"></a>

-Telco customer churn: IBM dataset

-This is IBM Cognos Analytics 11.1.3+ base samples dataset.
-Following is the summary of it.
+This is IBM Cognos Analytics 11.1.3+ base samples Telco customer churn dataset.
+There are total number of 7043 observations and 33 features.
+Here is the description of its features.

 | Feature             | Description                                                                                                                                                                                                   |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |